0w0i0n0g0/hangl_click_api/README.md

 ## Notification

-- This API returns the click count state of the link shortener called "han.gl" in the form of SVG.
+- This API returns the click count state of the link shortener "han.gl" in the form of SVG.

 <br>